 Payment Gateway vs Payment Processor

-There is some misunderstanding about payment gateway and payment processor.
+There is some misunderstanding about the payment gateway and payment processor.
 Both two elements attach and run together to help users in carrying out the payment process.
 However, they are different and have specific functions.

 Payment processors handle the actual money transactions like taking the customer’s money and crediting you.
 A payment processor acts as an intermediary between your store and your merchant account.